PunGy/reroi/README.md

 Let's dig into each concept applied to the `Fluid`:

-### Algebraic data type
+### Reactive type

-Any reactive entity is an algebraic data type.
+Any reactive entity is a type constructor.
 It means that it can't be used as a plain value, but rather it's a \_container\_ of *something*.

 Same as you treat a `Promise`.
 You can't read the value under the promise